If you want to know what Amazon ACoS is and how to improve it, you’ve come to the right place.

 If you want to learn exactly how to optimize your listing, I recommend reading these guides here:

-If you include a keyword into your listing, you'll get indexed for it.
+If you include a keyword in your listing, you’ll get indexed for it.
 This means that Amazon lists your product for a specific search query.

 While this will not directly lower your ACoS, it will improve your long-term ROI.

 But how can you ensure that your product is indexed?